-- Level the coach and set the Parking Brake. - Ensure exterior compartment doors are closed so that they will not interfere with slideout operation. - Check inside and outside the vehicle to make sure that there are no people who could be harmed or obstacles that could cause damage due to room extension.
+- Level the coach and set the Parking Brake. - Ensure exterior compartment doors are closed so that they will not interfere with slideout operation. - Ensure driver and co-pilot seat backs are clear of slideout trim before extending slideout. - Check inside and outside the vehicle to make sure that there are no people who could be harmed or obstacles that could cause damage due to room extension. - If the slideout room has a couch or other furniture, make sure no people or pets are seated on them until the room has been fully extended.